microsoft/vscode-docs/docs/remote/faq.md

 ### How do the Remote Development extensions relate to GitHub Codespaces?

 [GitHub Codespaces](https://github.com/features/codespaces) is a service that provides managed cloud-hosted development environments accessible from both VS Code and a new browser-based editor.
 The service also allows VS Code and the browser-based editor to access self-hosted environments (desktop or server) without requiring an SSH server or even a direct network route.
-You can read more about GitHub Codespaces in [its documentation](https://docs.github.com/en/github/developing-online-with-codespaces).
+You can read more in the [GitHub Codespaces documentation](https://docs.github.com/github/developing-online-with-codespaces).

 While the Remote Development and Codespaces extensions share technology and features, the Remote Development extensions are released separately and can operate independently from GitHub Codespaces.